AFulvio1/PythonHW/README.md

 # HomeWork-Python
-HomeWork of the university course
+HomeWork of the course "Fondamenti di Informatica" in Sapienza, University in Rome.